Imperial Japanese Navy Air Service: Land-based air groups

 In addition to developing carrier-based aviation, the IJN maintained many land-based air groups.
-In the early 1930s, the Japanese created a new category of aircraft termed rikujo kogeki-ki (land based attack aircraft) or Rikko for short.
-This was in keeping with the strategy of providing a rapid defense of the home islands against the possible westward advance of an American naval offensive across the Pacific.
+In the early 1930s, the Japanese created a new category of aircraft termed rikujo kogeki-ki (land-based attack aircraft) or Rikko for short.
+This was in line with the strategy of providing a rapid defense of the home islands against a possible American naval offensive westward across the Pacific.
 Land-based aircraft actually provided the bulk of Japanese naval aviation up to the eve of the Pacific War.
-In this regard, Japan was unique among the three major naval powers during the interwar period and the immediate prewar years with only the two air wings of the US Marine Corps being analogous to Japan's land based naval air units.
+In this regard, Japan was unique among the three major naval powers during the interwar period and the immediate prewar years, with only the two air wings of the US Marine Corps being analogous to Japan's land-based naval air units.
 The creation of these air units had begun at the end of World War I, when plans had been drawn up for 17 of them, however these plans were not fully implemented until 1931.
 They were to be located at six air stations around the Japanese home islands: Yokosuka, Sasebo, Kasumigaura, Omura, Tateyama, and Kure.
-These units were composed of various types of aircraft which were mostly seaplanes.
-In absolute numbers, land-based aircraft provided the largest growth in Japaneses naval air power in the years before the Pacific War.
-The Circle One naval expansion program which had been formulated in 1927 and put into effect in 1931 called for the creation of 28 new air groups.
-Although only 14 groups were actually established by 1934, which was a response to American naval expansion under the first Vinson plan, the Circle Two program called for eight additional air groups to be created by the end of 1937.
-They were to operate out of six new air stations at Ōminato, Saeki, Yokohama, Maizuru, Kanoya, and Kisarazu in the home islands and Chinhae on the southern coast of Korea.
-Under the pressure of the second Vinson plan, initiated by the United States, the Japanese increased the momentum in building up their land-based air forces.
-The deadline for completion date of the aviation of the Circle One expansion moved up to 1937 and an all-out effort was also made to complete the aircraft production of the Circle Two program by the end of the same year.
+These units were composed of various types of aircraft, most of which were seaplanes.
+In absolute numbers, land-based aircraft represented the largest growth in Japanese naval air power in the years before the Pacific War.
+The Circle One naval expansion program, formulated in 1927 and put into effect in 1931, called for the creation of 28 new air groups.
+Although only 14 groups were actually established by 1934, in response to American naval expansion under the first Vinson plan, the Circle Two program called for eight additional air groups to be created by the end of 1937.
+They were to operate out of six new air stations at Ōminato, Saeki, Yokohama, Maizuru, Kanoya, and Kisarazu in the home islands, and Chinhae on the southern coast of Korea.
+Under the pressure of the United States' second Vinson plan, the Japanese built up their land-based air forces with increased momentum.
+The deadline for the completion date for Circle One's aviation expansion was moved up to 1937, and an all-out effort was also made to complete the aircraft production of the Circle Two program by the end of the same year.

-By the end of 1937, the navy possessed 563 land-based aircraft, in addition to the 332 aircraft aboard its carrier fleet.
-The navy air service had a total of 895 aircraft and 2,711 aircrew, including pilots and navigators, in thirty-nine air groups.
-Although, this total 895 aircraft was considerably less than total American naval air strength for the same period, Japan's land based aviation force was substantially larger.
-The substantial land-based air power worked to Japan's advantage when the nation went to war in 1937 with China.
+By the end of 1937, the IJN possessed 563 land-based aircraft, in addition to the 332 aircraft aboard its carrier fleet.
+The naval air service had a total of 895 aircraft and 2,711 aircrew, including pilots and navigators, organized into thirty-nine air groups.
+Although this air strength was considerably less than total American naval air strength in the same period, Japan's land-based aviation force was substantially larger.
+This substantial land-based air power worked to Japan's advantage when the nation went to war in 1937 with China.